GSI-HPC/lustre-scripts/README.md

 __Description:__

-Produce an overview of the SLurm jobs that have a higher write or read sample count based on the Lustre job statistics regarding specfied file server.
+Produce an overview of the Slurm jobs that have a higher write or read sample count based on the Lustre job statistics regarding specfied file server (OSS).

 __Requisites:__